In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the just world fallacy.

-People who are religious, conservative, or authoritarian tend to have strong beliefs in the just world hypothesis.
-The same is true for people who tend to have negative views of underprivileged groups.
-I suspect that the religious just-world line of thinking is why some faith groups will criticize people with mental illness as not being faithful enough or not praying enough; they don’t want to believe that mental illness could happen to anybody, so you must have done something to deserve it.
+People who are religious, conservative, or authoritarian tend to have strong beliefs in a just world.
+I suspect that the religious just-world line of thinking is why some faith groups criticize people with mental illness as not being faithful enough or praying enough.
+They don’t want to believe that mental illness could happen to anybody, so you must have done something to deserve it.

-While there are downsides to the just world fallacy, it is also associated with better mental health.
-People with this belief tend to have an internal locus of control, meaning they see themselves as having a high degree of control over what happens to them.
-Belief in a just world facilitates planning as it is easier to have confidence that our actions will have predictable effects.
+While the just world fallacy has downsides, it’s also associated with better mental health.
+This belief is associated with an internal locus of control, meaning people see themselves as having a high degree of control over what happens to them.
+Belief in a just world facilitates planning, as it’s easier to have confidence that our actions will have predictable effects.

-While there may be both positives and negatives, becoming more aware of our own cognitive biases is a useful exercise in self-reflection.
-And the next time that you perhaps notice your mind going down a victim-blaming path, try to check yourself on where that’s actually coming from.
+Becoming more aware of our own cognitive biases is a useful exercise in self-reflection.
+And the next time you notice an inclination to blame the victim, try to check yourself on where that’s actually coming from.

 - Andre, C., & Velasquez, M. (1990).
 The just world theory.
 Issues in Ethics, 3(2).